Cover the cream of Jordan’s ancient sites, from Roman cities to the majestic Petra.

 Visit the stupendously located Roman city of Gadara, high above the Sea of Galilee, where Jesus performed the Miracle of the Gadarene Swine.

-Far out in the black volcanic desert near the Syrian border sit the evocative ruins of this frontier Roman town, with fine architectural detail surviving.
+Far out in the black volcanic desert north of Amman sit the evocative ruins of this frontier Roman town, with fine architectural detail surviving.

-Take a day to tour this string of early-Islamic forts, bath-houses and caravanserais east of Amman on a convenient, easy-to-navigate loop of roads.
+Take a day to explore this fascinating string of early-Islamic forts, bathhouses and caravanserais east of Amman on a convenient, easy-to-navigate loop of roads.

 Start out in this genial Christian town, packed with Byzantine mosaic art, then head to nearby Mount Nebo, where Moses gazed over the Promised Land, and Mukawir, where John the Baptist lost his head.